 - High-converting design: Leadpages landing page templates are rigorously designed to be high-converting from day one.
 All you need to do is customize the content to your liking.

 If you’re not 100% sure what a “template” is, simply think of it as the set of files that make an individual web page look and function as it does.
 If you’re a Leadpages customer and you use a Leadpages template, you’ll be able to customize the template inside our app just by clicking and typing.
-(Here’s a little info. on customizing how your page looks, functions, and feels).
+(Here’s a little information on customizing how your page looks, functions, and feels).

 It’s true that template design preferences are “subjective” on an individual level.
 If one site visitor responds more favorably to pages with photo backgrounds, while another is more likely to take action on a page with a solid background, it’s not that one of them is more “right” than another.